cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/etcd.md

 Set a custom parser for deserializing etcd configuration.
 If not specified, it will be the default parser.

+The default parser parses configuration in json format

 Function Signature:

 `func (c *client) SetParser(parser ConfigParser)`